samplchallenges/SAMPL6/README.md

 - `host_guest`: Directory containing inputs for the host-guest challenges, as well as supporting files and a README detailing their organization
 - [Host-guest challenge instructions](host_guest_instructions.md): Detailed instructions on the host-guest component of the challenge.
 - [Detailed host-guest description](host_guest_description.md): Detailed description of the hosts, guests, and background information.
+- Physical properties:
+    - [pKa challenge instructions](pKa_challenge_instructions.md): etailed instructions on the pKa prediction component of the challenge.
-- [Physical properties preview](https://github.com/MobleyLab/SAMPL6/tree/master/physical_properties): Information on what may comprise the physical properties component of the challenge, and previews of some of the potential compounds.
+    - [logD challenge preview](https://github.com/MobleyLab/SAMPL6/tree/master/physical_properties): Information on what may comprise the distribution coefficient of the challenge, and previews of some of the potential compounds.
 - SAMPLing challenge files for host-guest challenge: Input files for the host-guest component of the SAMPLing challenge, see [description](#sampling-challenge) below.

 ## What's forthcoming
-- Physical property challenge files, specifically for pKa prediction (see description, below)
 - SAMPLing challenge files in alternate formats, along with energy validation data
+- Submission template examples for pKa prediction challenge
-- Submission formats for pKa prediction and SAMPLing challenge
+- Submission formats for logD prediction and SAMPLing challenge
+- LogD challenge files and instructions (see description, below)

 ## Changes and Data Set Versions So Far:
 (all major versions available under [releases](https://github.com/MobleyLab/SAMPL6/releases) above)